Put the straighteners down, and try these curly hairstyles instead! They’re bang on trend for this year

 Love Daphne Bridgerton’s look?
-Now you can have it yourself!
-Even Blake Lively imitated the style herself on the red carpet of Met Gala this year.
-And it’s perfect for weddings, whether your the bride, or a guest.
+Now you can have it yourself – with a modern twist!
+And it’s perfect for weddings, too, whether you’re the bride, or a guest.

-To get the same effect, follow this tutorial, or these instructions, below.
+To get the same effect, follow these instructions, below.

 First, use a larger barrelled curling iron and be sure to keep all sections equal and curled in the same direction.
 Once left to cool, brush the curls with a soft-bristled brush to blend hair together and create softer waves.

-Then, have someone do a loose fishtail braid for you.
+Then, do a loose ponytail.
+Wrap it around the elastic, and clip.
 Pull out a few tendrils for a more romantic look.
-And those bangs?
-That’s a clip on!
+Add in a statement hair accessory for a special occasion.

 4. Disco Glam